Schedule

 What is oral surgery?

 Oral surgery covers dental procedures that treat problems involving the teeth, gums, jawbone and supporting tissues.
 These procedures are performed by a general dentist with advanced surgical training or an oral surgeon.
-Aspen Dental offers a range of oral surgery services to relieve pain, remove infection, replace missing teeth and support long-term oral health.
+Aspen Dental offers a range of oral surgery services to relieve tooth pain, remove infection, replace missing teeth and support long-term oral health.

 Oral surgery services offered at Aspen Dental